nimbella/demo-projects/CONTRIBUTING.md

 # Contributing to Nimbella Demo Projects

 You are here to help on Demo Projects?
-Awesome, feel welcome and read the following sections in order to know how to ask questions and how to work on something.
+Awesome!
+We want you to know you are welcome and we look forward to your contributions.
+Please read the following sections in order to understand this project and the contribution process better.

 ### We welcome all contributions